Connway/Shibboleth/src/Dependencies/DEPENDENCY_README.txt

 		Wrapped main function definitions into a DO_NOT_GENERATE_MAIN block to optionally compile them out.
 		Added my own main function that lives next to Catch2 code.

-	Optick
-		Made Optick::BeginFrame() and Optick::EndFrame() functions a little more friendly when frames overlap.

 	zlib-ng
 		Fixed compilation error on Linux when compiling on a system that does not support AVX.